Anjeellun/Anjeellun/README.md

 I enjoy learning by doing and constantly exploring new tools and workflows.
 Writing code is one part of it, but I also care a lot about how people experience what I create.
 A good product should work well, but also feel smooth and easy to use.

-If you're into similar things or working on something cool, feel free to reach out—I'd be happy to connect!
+If you're into similar things or working on something cool, feel free to reach out.
+I'd be happy to connect!

 ### Programming Languages and Tools